FAQ’s

 We will be monitoring the impact of travel to Israel throughout the year and will take appropriate measures as thing progress.

 Israel has two seasons, summer and winter.
-Our trip is at the end of summer.
-Overall, you can expect very pleasant weather in November and perhaps a light occasional sprinkle of rain.
+Our trip is at the beginning of summer.
+Overall, you can expect very pleasant weather in the Spring and perhaps a light occasional sprinkle of rain.

 Israel is dresses just like in the west.
 Normal comfortable casual clothing is appropriate for sight seeing.
 We do recommend good comfortable shoes for walking, hat/sunglasses for protection, your swim suit!
 There might be some sites that require more modest clothing, covering your knees and shoulders.